calphool/TRS80GS/README.md

 a CPLD that manages *all* of the decoding and control signal generation.
 The code for the CPLD is now in the repo.
 So you "adjust" the addresses in code now, not with SPDT dip switches (what was I thinking?)

+Rev3 includes some addtions.
+First, it fixes the sound problem that the rev2 board had so we get both sound chips working (all 6 audio channels and 2 noise channels).
+Second, it includes a 32k SRAM.
+The original expansion system for the TRS-80 used DRAMs, but SRAM actually ends up being much better, especially when you use a non-volatile one like I have.
+The Rev3 board also cleans up the joystick bodges that I had to do on the Rev2 board.
+Rev3 works fully, and I've been building a Pacman game on it.

+Rev4 is currently (July 2018) being built by our Chinese friends at allpcb.com, and it is an upgraded version of Rev3 with one major improvement -- a UART.
+I *should* be able to connect a
+FTDI cable via USB from my Mac to this UART and I should be able to transfer binary data back and forth.
+Initially I'll just use it to move my Pacman code back and forth, but in truth with a fully functional UART, I could literally build a kind of network interface and create something loosely equivalent to a LAN share, which would be sort of cool.
+In fact, I *could* probably build a PPP interface and do stuff like surf the web or use FTP from a 40 year old TRS-80 Model 1, but we'll save all that software work for a later date.

+The only trouble with having a UART is that now I have *two* interrupts to deal with, so you won't be able to simultaneously use the VPD's interrupts *and* the UART's interrupts.
+I've included a jumper to allow you to switch one you're working with.

 TMS9118A
 --------
 This little VDP chip has an interesting history.
 It didn't disappear with the TI-99/4A.
 It got used in the Colecovision, and